Environmental issues in Egypt: Encroachment of water

 Sea levels are another environmental problem faced by those charged with protecting Egypt's archaeological sites.
 For example, the city of Rosetta, close to where the Rosetta Stone was found, is on the Mediterranean coast and will be underwater in a matter of decades unless climate change is addressed on a global scale.
 Abu Mena, an Early Christian site designated as a UNESCO World Heritage Site in 1979, is one place in imminent danger of destruction.
 Efforts to reclaim land for agricultural use in the past few decades have waterlogged the usually dry and brittle clay that supports the buildings at Abu Mena.

 According to UNESCO, "The destruction of numerous cisterns, disseminated around the city, has entailed the collapse of several overlying structures.
 Huge underground cavities have opened in the north-western region of the town.
 The risk of collapse is so high that the authorities were forced to fill the bases of some of the most endangered buildings with sand, including the crypt of Abu Mena with the tomb of the Saint, and close them to the public."

 Abu Simbel in the process of reconstruction, 1967.

-Egypt has faced similar issues in the past, with the damming of the Nile at Aswan and the creation of Lake Nasser to control the flow of the Nile through Lower Egypt and to generate hydroelectricity entailed the flooding of sites like Abu Simbel.
-Abu Simbel is a monument to Ramses II built of sandstone, and comprises two temples to gods of the Ancient Egyptian pantheon.
+Egypt has faced similar issues in the past, as the damming of the Nile at Aswan and the subsequent creation of Lake Nasser entailed the flooding of historical sites like Abu Simbel, which comprises two temples to gods of the Ancient Egyptian pantheon.
 Emergency archaeological digs and projects were conducted to retrieve as much as possible from these sites that have been so well preserved by the arid climate.
 Abu Simbel itself was cut into pieces and moved to a cliff face above the new water level of the Nile above the dam.
 It now stands 60 meters above where it originally stood, on a cliff overlooking Lake Nasser.

 Another well-known monument moved during the rescue mission was the temple complex at Philae, a Greco-Roman site that was originally a temple to the Ancient Egyptian goddess Isis, now located on the island of Agilkia.
 Some monuments were given to foreign museums for their aid in preserving sites flooded by Lake Nasser.
 Four such monuments were the Temple of Debod, now in the Parque del Oeste in Madrid, Spain; the Temple of Ellesyia which is now in Italy; the Temple of Taffeh now housed in the Rijksmuseum van Oudheden in Leiden, the Netherlands; and the Temple of Dendur which is on display at the Metropolitan Museum of Art in New York.